Intent

 Implementation

-At Holy Innocents’, we believe it is important that children learn how to write for different purposes and we aim for children to apply their learning from English lessons into different subject areas.
-There is a huge focus within every year group to push for cross-curricular writing and our journey into Talk For Writing has assisted with this.
+We also believe it is important that children learn how to write for different purposes and we aim for children to apply their learning from English lessons into different subject areas.
 During learning on non-fiction units especially, children will have the chance to apply their learning of key features and writing styles into the foundation subjects to really show what they have learnt.
 It is crucial that Holy Innocents’ children leave our school with the knowledge that extended writing can take place in multiple subject areas and for a variety of purposes and we believe that our curriculum can allow them to do this.

 Impact

 By the time pupils leave Holy Innocents’, we aim for every child to become confident at writing at length for different purposes and, most importantly, to have developed a clear love and enthusiasm for writing.
-We hope that by embedding Talk For Writing across our school, we will have equipped our children with tools for writing by exposing them to a multitude of different texts and genres of writing.
-They will gain a wide vocabulary which impacts on the written word; they will learn to accurately adapt their writing styles for different purposes, and they will be able to write clearly and in a sophisticated manner.
+We hope that by embedding a love of learning through high quality texts, we will have equipped our children with tools for writing by exposing them to a multitude of different texts and genres of writing.
+They will gain a wide vocabulary which impacts on their written work; they will learn to accurately adapt their writing styles for different purposes, and they will be able to write clearly and in a sophisticated manner.
 We also aim to develop confident and reflective writers who, with their teachers, can celebrate their own successes.
 Most importantly, we hope children will become inspired writers who apply their knowledge outside of the curriculum and use their writing talents in later life.